-- (1) The conservator shall take charge of the financial institution and all of its property, books, records and effects and shall exercise all powers necessary to preserve, protect and recover any of the assets of the financial institution, collect all monies and debts due to it, assert causes of action belonging to the financial institution and file, prosecute and defend suits on its behalf. - (2) The conservator may - - (a) overrule or revoke actions of the board of directors and management of the financial institution; or
+- (1) The conservator shall take charge of the financial institution and all of its property, books, records and effects and shall exercise all powers necessary to preserve, protect and recover any of the assets of the financial institution, collect all monies and debts due to it, assert causes of action belonging to the financial institution and file, prosecute and defend suits on its behalf. - (1A) The conservator shall have all the powers of the shareholders, directors and officers of the financial institution and may operate the financial institution in its own name unless otherwise specified by the Board.